Huguet57/torneig-futbol/scripts/README.md

 3. Creates a match between teams
 4. Records goals for the match
 5. Retrieves goals by match, player, and team

+#### Status: ✅ Successfully Implemented and Tested

+The goal tracking functionality has been successfully implemented and verified.
+This script provides comprehensive testing of the goal tracking system, ensuring that goals can be properly recorded, retrieved, and associated with matches, players, and teams.

 #### Usage